munterfi/glacier-flow-model/README.md

 # Glacier Flow Model

-Modelling glaciers flow, grounded on the glaciers mass balance and a digital elevation model (DEM).
+Modeling glaciers flow, grounded on the glaciers mass balance and a digital elevation model (DEM).

-The modelling is based on a linear relationship between altitude and mass balance, called the gradient.
+The modeling is based on a linear relationship between altitude and mass balance, called the gradient.
 For alpine glaciers this gradient is around 0.006m/m.
 Continental glaciers are more around 0.003 and maritime glaciers 0.01m/m.
 The alpine gradient is set by default.
 To model the glaciers flow, yearly steps are calculated.
-First the mass balance for the area is added to the glacial layer and in a next step to flow is simulated by applying the D8 technique, which is well-known for modelling water flows over terrain.
+First the mass balance for the area is added to the glacial layer and in a next step to flow is simulated by applying the D8 technique, which is well-known for modeling water flows over terrain.
 To avoid pure convergence of the flow a random nudging of the flow is added.
 Afterwards the surface is smoothed slightly and plotted to the screen.
 The simulation stops if the difference observed in the mass balance for a smoothed curve (n=-100)